 The ups and downs of the upcycle business

-Upcycling old stuff into new things can result in some pretty cool and amazing one-of-a-kind-gadgets and accessories, but running a successful upcycle business focused on a handful of products can be quite difficult.
-Possessing a vision and advanced crafting skills are ingredients that can certainly help transform an item from old to new, but the path from point A to point B can be unpredictable, labor-intensive, and quite an expensive experience.
+Upcycling old stuff into new things can result in some pretty cool and amazing one-of-a-kind-gadgets and accessories.
+But running a successful upcycle business focused on a handful of products can be challenging.
+Possessing a vision and advanced crafting skills are ingredients that can help transform unwanted materials into something useful.
+But the path from point A to point B can be unpredictable and labor-intensive, and quite an expensive experience.

-Setting up an upcycle business as a lone proprietor in a niche type market may also be short-lived.
-Unless the upcycler is in a business that uses more versatile items like paper products, or tee shirts, or jewelry, access to raw inventory material may be limited.
-Additionally, if there restrictions on the crafter’s time and ability to quickly turn around an upcycled product – most upcycled products are handmade and one-of-a-kind pieces – the combination could result in low inventory for sale, or new goods being too expensive, or both.
+Setting up an upcycling business as a lone proprietor in a niche type market may also be short-lived.
+Unless the upcycler is in a business that uses plentiful materials like paper or T-shirts, they may have limited access to raw material.
+Additionally, most upcycled products are handmade and one-of-a-kind pieces; if there are restrictions on the crafter’s time and ability to quickly turn around an upcycled product, the combination could result in low inventory for sale, new goods being too expensive, or both.

 Some crafters have found creative ways to combat these risks and stay in business longer.
-One is to join forces with other artisans in different markets behind one storefront.
-This allows upcyclers to present a greater array of products to consumers without having to compete directly with one another.
-Another solution is to become part of a larger corporation that has the expertise to help market and drive sales to these products.
-The downside to this is it cuts into profits for upcyclers.
-A small percentage of the sale price needs to be paid to the company as a form of ‘finders fee”.
-A third scenario is to leave the brick-and-mortar concept behind altogether and go completely online decreasing overhead costs to just labor and material.
+One way is to join forces with other artisans in different markets behind one storefront.
+This allows upcyclers to offer a greater array of products to consumers without having to compete with one another.
+Another solution is to become part of a larger business that has the expertise to market and sell the products.
+The downside to this is it cuts into profits for upcyclers who must forfeit a percentage of the sale price for these services.
+A third scenario is to leave the brick-and-mortar concept behind altogether and go completely online.
+This decreases overhead costs to just labor and material.

 Upcycle shops on the up and up

-These upcycle shops are either creating or selling some amazing things:
+These upcycle shops are either creating or selling unique products that are worth a look.

-Looptworks – This Portland, Oregon, online store’s mission is to rescue leftover material from other vendors and use them in the creation of their products.
-Once products are designed, they make sure they are crafted in factories with 100% fair labor standards.
-And the end product is limited edition, hand-numbered merchandise.
+This Portland, Oregon, online store’s mission is to rescue leftover materials from other vendors and use them to create limited-edition products.
+Once products are designed, Looptworks makes sure they are crafted in factories with 100% fair labor standards.
 Looptworks specializes in bags and apparel geared towards travel-minded consumers.

-Upcycled – This shop, based in Missoula, Montana, houses arts and crafts from about 20 local Montana artisans.
+Based in Missoula, Montana, this shop features arts and crafts from local Montana artisans.
 While the online shop has limited goods for sale, their brick-and-mortar store offers a wide range of products from apparel to jewelry to home goods.
-In business since early 2011, Upcycled is always looking to add new talent to increase its product base and give a voice to local artisans working with sustainable materials.
+In business since early 2011, Upcycled is always looking to add new talent to increase its product offerings and give a voice to local artisans working with sustainable materials.

-EcoPlum – EcoPlum is a myriad of all things sustainable.
-Established in 2008, this forward-thinking business has a wide array of products from clothing to jewelry and from handbags to beauty products.
-While not all products are created from upcycled materials, their business model is pretty terrific.
-They only use fair trade, organic, vegan, recycled, upcycled, and/or ethically sourced materials, so you can rest assured you’re buying something sustainable while doing some good.
+Established in 2008, this promotional products company prides itself on offering “sustainable swag.”
+Products range from clothing to jewelry, handbags, and beauty products.
+While not all items are created from upcycled materials, their business model is pretty terrific.
+They only use fair trade, organic, vegan, recycled, upcycled, and/or ethically sourced materials.
+So you can rest assured you’re buying something sustainable while doing some good.

-Whether you are new to upcycle shopping or a seasoned DIY crafter, purchasing or making upcycled products are a good way to reuse or recycle materials that otherwise would go into the trash and end up in our landfills.
+Whether you are new to upcycle shopping or a seasoned crafter, purchasing or making upcycled products is a good way to extend the life of materials that otherwise would go into the trash.
 Upcycle products are innovative, useful, and good for the environment.
-They also make for great one-of-kind gifts either for you or to give to others on special occasions.
+They also make great one-of-kind gifts for special occasions, or just “because.”